djole07/Minimum-value-with-threads/README.md

 Input file (intput.dat) contains some multiple of structs called 'Slog' that contains one long data, and one array of 15 elements.
-This program concurently extract each Slog and finds minimum element in from array sequnce.
+This program concurently extract each Slog and finds minimum element from each array sequnce, and at the end we will get a vector with minimum elements.
+At the end we find and print the greatest one.
 Field _cekanje_ simulates waiting for data to be processed.

 Compile program with this command